 Does it look like a Z6 sensor?
 It’s good to see Nikon recycling.
 Now we know what they did with all those cameras from their trade-in deals. 🙂

 I’ve been shooting on the Z6 since 2018, and that sensor is pretty amazing.
-If Nikon can also bring over the color science of the Z8, then people will be really happy.
-It’s looking like they did based on some of the other reviewers I’m seeing on YouTube.
-Of course, AWB and Color balance isn’t written as a quantifiable number on a spec sheet, so it’s mostly ignored by content creators.
-I’ll call them content creators now instead of reviewers because nobody actually reviews cameras anymore.
+If Nikon could also bring over the color science of the Z8, then people would be really happy.
+It’s looking like they did, based on some of the other reviewers I’m seeing on YouTube.
+Of course, AWB and Color balance aren’t written as a quantifiable number on a spec sheet, so content creators mostly ignore it.
+I’ll call them content creators instead of reviewers because nobody reviews cameras anymore.
 They just blurb out specs and do dumb AF tests.

-Pretty much my only complaint about the Z6 was the unrefined AWB, color balancing and I guess lack of H.265.
-All that has been fixed with the Zf.
-That’s exactly what I wanted.
+My only complaints about the Z6 were the unrefined AWB, color balancing, and, I guess, lack of H.265.
+All that has been fixed with the Zf, and that’s exactly what I wanted.

-It would have been nice if they were able to get a little more speed out of that Z6 sensor to at least give us 4k60 full frame, but oh well – it’s a $2000 camera.
+It would have been nice if they could get a little more speed out of that Z6 sensor to at least give us a 4k60 full frame, but oh well – it’s a $2000 camera.
 You do have to just let brands segment their bodies a little.

-Also, in terms of sensor image quality, we really haven’t seen any improvements in image quality since around 2016 from any brand.
-The image processors have gotten better yielding better images, but the Sensors have mostly stuck to the same tech and performance, except with the stacked sensors.
+Also, in terms of sensor image quality, we haven’t seen any improvements from any brand since around 2016.
+The image processors have gotten better, yielding better images, but the Sensors have mostly stuck to the same tech and performance, except with the stacked sensors.

 Why The Flippy Screen Makes Sense On The Nikon Zf